leefowlercu/hashicorp-workshop-nih-cit-01-azure-landing-zone/USAGE.md

 ## Usage

-Fork this repository and create two Workspaces in the Customer Workshop HCPTF/TFE Organization.
+Fork this repository, then, in your fork, replace <terraform-endpoint> and <terraform-organization> in `main.tf` with the correct values for your Workshop, then create two Workspaces in the Customer Workshop HCPTF/TFE Organization.
 One will target the forked repository's `nonprod` branch and the other will target the forked repository's default (`master`/`main`) branch.
 Add the required Variables on the Workspaces and Authenticate the AzureRM Provider using Environment Variables in either the Workspace Variables or a Variable Set.

 ## Example